The Dangers of Listing Your Home at the Wrong Price

 The price of the home sets an anchor in people's minds, regardless of whether a person goes too high or too low.
 And while this term is often used to describe consumer goods, it applies to any item for sale.
 A person may only be so willing to raise their bid when it comes to a home that's priced too low (even taking into account a bidding war).
 On the other hand, it may be difficult for a seller to disentangle themselves from a home that's priced too high.

-The right starting price for a home can have a big impact on the bottom line, and it doesn't involve having to repaint the garage or replace the floorboards.
+The right starting price for a home can have a big impact on the bottom line, and it doesn't involve having to repaint the garage, getting a bunch of garage door parts or replace the floorboards.

 The Variance of Homes

 Most sellers have some powerful emotions attached to their home that they end up unwittingly projecting onto potential buyers.
 Sellers don't see the cracked stairs leading up to the front door, they see the family photos that were taken on holidays.
 But buyers are coming into the home search without the same perspective, and they may not appreciate that the home is listed at the same price as the bigger one down the block.